-My baby is six months old and doesn't have enough hair.
+My baby is six months old and has no hair!.
 At this age, shouldn’t her hair have grown by now?
 I am worried that she has a disease or deficiency.
 Please guide me with this problem.

 Baby Help Line:

 Then at some point, often between 6 and 12 months old, the baby’s hair starts growing back again.
-At this point many parents discover that their baby’s new hair is completely different is color or texture than what she had as a newborn.
+At this point, many parents discover that their baby’s new hair is completely different in color or texture than what she had as a newborn.

-- If your baby has smooth, round, completely bald areas, she may have alopecia areata, a condition in which the immune system attacks the hair follicles, slowing hair growth.
+- If a baby has smooth, round, completely bald areas, she may have alopecia areata, a condition in which the immune system attacks the hair follicles, slowing hair growth.
 This type of hair loss usually appears in isolated patches, not over the whole head.
 It almost never occurs before the age of 6 months.
 This is an autoimmune disease and what causes it is not known, although genes appear to play a part.
 There are treatments that help at least to some extent.

 - Some other medical conditions — such as hormone diseases, e.g. hypothyroidism (a thyroid disorder) can also result in hair loss – typically over the whole head.

 - Severe nutrition problems, causing zinc or iron deficiency can also result in hair loss, as well as bad cradle cap ( really bad cradle cap…).

 These conditions can be treated, but your baby would need to see a doctor.

 I hope this doesn’t make you worried!
 Chances are, really, that your daughter does not have a hair problem at all; she is just a normal little infant with a normal not-yet-so-pretty hairdo!